 As the years have gone on, it’s increased dramatically.
 Solar power got its biggest boost in 2014, jumping to over one percent, while that combined with wind, was able to reach seven percent of total generation.
 Last year, solar almost reached two percent with wind nearly hitting the seven percent mark.

-Texas is the in the United States.
+Texas is the biggest contributor for wind generation in the United States.
 Their capacity sits at over 21,000 megawatts worth of wind turbines, and that will expand by 28 percent with more projects in the works.
 Surprisingly, that wind accounts for just 13 percent of the state’s total electricity generation back in 2016.
 Iowa holds the biggest share of renewable energy as wind and solar creates 37 percent of the state’s electrical resources in that time frame.

 Since most of the country’s renewable energy was generated by wind, it shouldn’t be a surprise that most states create more of it than solar.
 Based on the same 2016 statistics, California and Arizona are the only two states that generate more solar power than wind.
 This is why there’s such a heavy push for Tesla and other companies to create and sell solar panels and rooftops in these areas.

 These records could also drastically bump up over the near future.
-Technology costs to build more solar panels and wind turbines have gone down s.
+Technology costs to build more solar panels and wind turbines have gone .
 With Tesla and their competitors pushing affordable options in the upcoming years, solar generation could see a massive boost from where it’s at now.
-The solar industry is also employing people at of fossil fuel companies.
+The solar industry is also employing people at twice the rate of fossil fuel companies.